ORV: 4D Occupancy-centric Robot Video Generation: Experiments

-We conducted ablation studies to validate the effectiveness of our proposed occupancy-centric visual guidance.
-Specifically, we trained separate single-view video generation models under different configurations.
-We report the ablation results on conditioning types, source, and training strategy.
-We test all on the Bridge~\cite{walke2023bridgedata} dataset.
-We provide more details in the Supplementary.

-\mypar{Effect of the control signals.} Table~\ref{tab:abla_cond} reveals the effect of the conditioning types.
-The results show that incorporation of physical constraints leads to immediate and significant improvements in video generation quality and motion accuracy, with the PSNR increasing substantially from $\sim25$ (base model) to $\sim28$.
-Furthermore, we observe that the rendering-based conditions perform comparably to those from reconstruction (serving as pseudo ground truth), which effectively relaxes the stringent quality requirements for physical constraints in practical application (\textit{e.g.} Simulation to real transfer).
+In this section, we present comprehensive ablations of our proposed \ourwork framework and other related discussions.

+\mypar{Effect of Conditioning Approaches.} We first ablate the action conditioning designs in Fig.~\ref{fig:mod} with the results shown in Tab.~\ref{tab:abla_cond_inject}.
+Different configurations of the Action Expert AdaLN (\textit{e.g.}, take the combination of original Vision Expert and Text Expert) result in significantly inferior performance.
+In addition, using action conditioning without temporal chunking (\textit{e.g.}, directly encoding the entire action sequence) also weakens the performance (PSNR drops by 3.2\% and success rate drops by 5.5\%).
+For occupancy-derived visual conditionings, we validate the effectiveness of injecting the conditioning into the initial noise.
+We confirm that injecting occupancy-derived coarse controls into deep layers causes noticeable performance degradation (PSNR drops by 4.5\%).

+\mypar{Effect of Control Signals.} Tab.~\ref{tab:abla_cond} reveals the impact of different conditioning resources (Coarse: occupancy-rendered condition maps; Fine: pixel-level condition maps) and conditioning types (depth and semantic) used for training and evaluation.
+The results demonstrate that introducing visual priors leads to significant improvements, with gains of 18.72\% (25.621$\rightarrow$30.431) and 10.24\% (25.621$\rightarrow$28.258).
+Moreover, coarse condition maps achieve performance comparable to their fine counterparts.
+In addition, Tab.~\ref{tab:abla_mv_cond} further shows the improvements in three-view (BridgeData V2~\cite{walke2023bridgedata}) robot video generation when visual priors are introduced, where the view0 serves as the ``anchor view'' for constructing multiview visual priors (see Sec.~\ref{sec:supp_mv} in Suppl.).

-\mypar{Effect of the pretraining.} We further test the benefits of the pretraining model.
-As shown in Table~\ref{tab:model}, based models trained from the pretrained CogVideoX have superior performance compared to from scratch, particularly on FID and FVD metrics.
+\mypar{Effect of Pretraining.} We further test the benefits of the pretraining process.
+As shown in Tab.~\ref{tab:abla_cond}, models trained from the CogVideoX have superior performance compared to those from scratch, particularly on FID and FVD metrics.